Poison may have been sprayed into classrooms before girls entered, police spokesman says

 Last week, more than 120 girls and three teachers were admitted to a hospital after a similar suspected poisoning.

-"The Afghan people know that the terrorists and the Taliban are doing these things to threaten girls and stop them going to school," Aseer said last week.
-"That's something we and the people believe.
-Now we are implementing democracy in Afghanistan and we want girls to be educated, but the government's enemies don't want this."
+“The Afghan people know that the terrorists and the Taliban are doing these things to threaten girls and stop them going to school,” said Khalilullah Aseer, a spokesman for Takhar police.
+“That’s something we and the people believe.
+Now we are implementing democracy in Afghanistan, and we want girls to be educated, but the government’s enemies don’t want this.”

 But earlier this week, the Taliban denied responsibility, instead blaming U.S. and NATO forces for the poisonings in an attempt to “defame” the insurgent group.